wagtail/wagtail/docs/reference/contrib/routablepage.md

 ## The basics

-To use `RoutablePageMixin`, you need to make your class inherit from both {class}`wagtail.contrib.routable_page.models.RoutablePageMixin` and {class}`wagtail.models.Page`, then define some view methods and decorate them with `wagtail.contrib.routable_page.models.route`.
+To use `RoutablePageMixin`, you need to make your class inherit from both :class:`wagtail.contrib.routable_page.models.RoutablePageMixin` and {class}`wagtail.models.Page`, then define some view methods and decorate them with `path` or `re_path`.

 These view methods behave like ordinary Django view functions, and must return an `HttpResponse` object; typically this is done through a call to `django.shortcuts.render`.

+The `path` and `re_path` decorators from `wagtail.contrib.routable_page.models.path` are similar to [the Django `django.urls` `path` and `re_path` functions](django:topics/http/urls).
+The former allows the use of plain paths and converters while the latter lets you specify your URL patterns as regular expressions.

 Here's an example of an `EventIndexPage` with three views, assuming that an `EventPage` model with an `event_date` field has been defined elsewhere: